-Things to do for the over 50s in Australia’s top tourist town
+Things for the over-50s to do in Australia’s top tourist town

 The charming town of Devonport on Tasmania’s north-west coast was this year named Australia’s Top Tourist Town.